oeoeoe/GoodVibrations/How.md

 An interactive prototype is now being developed.
 Futher refinement of functions and design may be coming.

 ### These are the functions of the apps that we aim to create
+Too see the progress, please scroll down to the latest iteratioo
 - [ ] Starting the app
 - [ ] Navigate between views
 - [ ] Tap a message